canjs/canjs/docs/can-canjs/canjs.md

 @outline 0
 @package ../../package.json
 @templateRender <% %>
-@description Learn how you can build CRUD apps in fewer lines of code.
+@description CanJS is a JavaScript framework for building CRUD apps in fewer lines of code.

 @body